jordiperendreu/wallet-kata/README.md

 * `make api-spec`: Generates the OpenAPI specification in [http://localhost:8888](http://localhost:8888)

-In the past, I've used in the past dependencies to implement the API documentation in the code, but it is to verbose.
-You can generate an interface with the definition and then have the implementation clean, but I think that will complicate the readability for this kata
+In the past, I've used in the past dependencies to implement the API documentation in the code, but it is too verbose.
+You can generate an interface with the definition and then have the implementation clean, but I think that will complicate the readability for this kata.

 ## Security
 As not requested not user based authentication neither authorization is implemented.